 Sitemap Configuration

-The sitemap is a JSON file that describes your application's structure to the AI.
-It tells Navieo what routes exist, what interactive elements are on each page, and what user flows are available.
+The sitemap is a JSON structure that describes your application to the AI.
+It tells Navieo what routes exist and what interactive elements are on each page.

 {